APA-Accredited Doctoral Internship in Health Service Psychology

 UConn Background

-Founded in 1881, the University of Connecticut (UCONN) is the state’s flagship institution of higher learning.
+Founded in 1881, the University of Connecticut (UConn) is the state’s flagship institution of higher learning.
 Since its inception as an agricultural school, the University has grown to include 14 Schools and Colleges at its main campus in Storrs, separate Schools of Law and Social Work in Hartford, four regional campuses throughout the state, and Schools of Medicine and Dentistry at the UConn Health Center in Farmington.

 UConn is a Land Grant and Sea Grant College and a Space Grant Consortium institution.
 The University spans 4,057 acres at its main campus and regional campuses, and an additional 210 acres at the UConn Health Center in Farmington.